 8 days / 7 nights | Comfort Class | Guided or self guided

-Guarded by the towering Velebit mountain range in the east and hugged by the Istria Peninsula in the northwest lie the Kvarner bay islands.
-Quiet coves of crystal clear water surround the dramatic landscapes of the Kvaner bay islands; green hills and rocky moon landscapes give way to small harbour towns rich in history and culture.
-Discover the charm of the Adriatic Sea for yourself by bike and boat on board one of our romantic motor yachts.
+Protected by the towering Velebit mountain range in the east and embraced by the Istria Peninsula in the northwest lie the Kvarner Bay islands.
+Quiet coves with crystal clear water surround the dramatic landscapes of the Kvaner Bay.
+Green hills and rocky moon landscapes give way to small harbour towns rich in both history and culture.
+Discover the charm of the Adriatic Sea by bike and boat on board one of our charming motor yachts.

-The day begins with a well-rounded breakfast leaving you fit to explore the diversity of the Kvarner bay islands on a guided bike tour.
-Be it the medieval city of Rab, the car-free road in the sky on Dugi Otok or the contemplative life of the dwellers on the flower island of Molat, each day brings with it new discoveries.
-Evenings are mostly spent in picturesque harbour towns with winding alleyways where a great range of bars and cafes stand host for a relaxing evening.
-Often a mountain bike tour will run parallel to this tour on board the same ship in which case one tour guide will be allocated per group.
+The days begin with a rich breakfast leaving you fit and ready to explore the diversity of the Kvarner Bay on guided cycling tours.
+Be it the medieval city of Rab, the car-free road in the sky on Dugi Otok or the contemplative life of the dwellers on the flower island of Molat, each day brings with it something new to discover.
+Evenings are mostly spent in picturesque harbour towns with winding alleyways where a great range of bars and cafes provide the perfect spot for a relaxing evening.

 Individual arrival in Omišalj, a nice little harbor village on the island of Krk.
 If you're planning to arrive by car, we will organize a safe parking space for you.
 Check-in on the motor yacht between 2 and 2:30 pm.
 At ca.3 pm the ship takes us to the island of Cres in about four hours.
 On Cres we take a walk through the Venetian old town in the evening.

 Day 2 (Sat): Islands of Cres and Lošinj (Cycling 28 km / 18 miles)